OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: OARelatedWork Dataset

 To obtain the final dataset, we first created a corpus of scientific articles.
-To establish our corpus, we used two sources, the CORE \cite{CORE, Knoth2012CORETA} and Semantic Scholar \cite{s2orc,Kinney2023TheSS} corpora.
+To establish our corpus, we used two sources, the \emph{CORE}~\cite{CORE, Knoth2012CORETA} and \emph{Semantic Scholar}~\cite{s2orc,Kinney2023TheSS} corpora.

-We were provided by the creators of CORE with transformed papers by GROBID into XML/TEI format.
-There were 5.4 million documents, each containing parsed full-text, bibliography, and other metadata such as title and authors.
+The developers of \emph{CORE} supplied us with papers that had been converted into XML/TEI format using GROBID.
+There are 5.4 million documents up to the year 2020, each containing parsed full-text, bibliography, and other metadata such as title and authors.
 In contrast to Semantic Scholar data, these documents do not have an assigned year, field of study, or DOI.
-We used Microsoft Academic Graph (MAG) \cite{mag} to obtain these fields.
+We used Microsoft Academic Graph (MAG)~\cite{mag} to obtain these fields.
 Also, the bibliography was not linked.
-There was no known ID of the paper mentioned, so we needed to perform bibliography linking (more information in Section \ref{sec:bib_linking}).
-The used CORE collection contains papers up to the year 2020.
+There was no known ID of the paper mentioned, so we had to perform bibliography linking (more in Section~\ref{sec:bib_linking}).

-Regarding the Semantic Scholar corpus, we used both the S2ORC \cite{s2orc} dataset and the papers available from the Semantic Scholar API \cite{Kinney2023TheSS}.
+Regarding the \emph{Semantic Scholar} corpus, we used both the S2ORC~\cite{s2orc} dataset and the papers available from the Semantic Scholar API~\cite{Kinney2023TheSS}.
 In total, it consisted of 129.2M\footnote{This is the sum of 101.9 (API) and 27.3 (S2ORC).
 Thus, it is a number with duplicates.} documents up to 2023.
 The size is much larger than that of CORE because it also contains abstract-only papers.
 About 90\% of papers are abstract-only.

-We merged CORE and both Semantic Scholar corpora together\footnote{Preferring CORE version when there is a collision.}, applied transformations (sections \ref{sec:content_hier} and \ref{sec:cit_spans}), deduplication, and content filtration (Section \ref{sec:content_cleaning}), and obtained a corpus of size 124.9M.
-We call this collection of documents \emph{OAPapers}.
+We merged CORE and both Semantic Scholar corpora together\footnote{Preferring CORE version when there is a collision.}, applied document structure and citations transformations (see Appendix~\ref{sec:content_hier} and Appendix~\ref{sec:cit_spans}), deduplication\footnote{We utilized searcher described in Appendix~\ref{sec:searcher-for-bibliography-linking}.}, and content filtering (Appendix~\ref{sec:content_cleaning}), and obtained an \emph{OAPapers} collection of size 124.9M papers.

-To represent each document, we use the JSON format, which contains a tree representation of the content of a document.
+To represent each document, we use the JSON format, which contains \uline{a tree representation of the content of a document}.
 There are multiple hierarchy levels for sections, subsections, paragraphs, and sentences.
-We believe that this tree representation might be beneficial for future use cases, as it allows you to easily select parts of a document or tag content parts at the input of a model.\footnote{We also created TUI viewer, to better navigate in our data.
+We believe that this tree representation might be beneficial for future use cases, as it allows you to easily select parts of a document or tag content parts at the input of a model.\footnote{We also created CLI software, to better navigate in our data.
 It is available here \url{https://github.com/KNOT-FIT-BUT/OAPapersViewer}. }